ora0600/confluent_protobuf_playground/Strategy.md

 In summary, the best compatibility method for event-driven patterns depends on the specific requirements and constraints of each pattern, but ensuring compatibility both backward and forward is generally beneficial for maintaining stability, reliability, and interoperability in event-driven systems.

-## Confusion: Best fit is FULL, but complex?
+### Confusion: Best fit is FULL in most cases, but complex?

 With Full method you need best development principles to overcome pitfalls (mentioned above).
 If you're looking for a simple and effective approach that also aligns with best practices, focusing on backward compatibility can be a solid choice.